Mounts Iglit–Baco Natural Park: Biodiversity Conservation Programs

 Originally established as a ranching area, the park has witnessed a considerable reduction in its forest cover over the years.
 Presently, less than 3% of the primary forests remain intact, a noticeable massive decline of forest cover.
 Despite this, the park strives to protect remnants of lowland rain, mountain, and cloud forests housing critically threatened endemic animal species.

 To monitor and preserve the park's biodiversity and ecosystems, a range of activities are being conducted within the protected area.
 These include regular Biodiversity Monitoring System (BMS) and Biodiversity Assessment and Monitoring Systems (BAMS), Annual Tamaraw Population Counts, targeted Communication, Education, and Public Awareness (CEPA) campaigns, promotion of ecotourism, sustainable agriculture, livelihood opportunities, ecosystems restoration, extensive patrolling and monitoring using SMART tool, and strict enforcement of applicable environmental and forestry laws.

-The success of these conservation efforts is attributed to the steadfast support from various stakeholders, including the ASEAN Centre for Biodiversity (ACB), Mindoro Biodiversity Conservation Foundation, Inc. (MBCFI), D'Aboville Foundation (DAF) Inc., World Wildlife Fund (WWF), UNDP-BIOFIN, Far Eastern University, University of Santo Tomas-Project MATAPAT, Occidental Mindoro State College, and other local and international partners.
+The success of these conservation efforts is attributed to the steadfast support from various stakeholders, including the ASEAN Centre for Biodiversity (ACB), Mindoro Biodiversity Conservation Foundation, Inc. (MBCFI), D'Aboville Foundation (DAF) Inc., World Wildlife Fund (WWF), UNDP-BIOFIN, Far Eastern University, University of Santo Tomas-Project MATAPAT, Occidental Mindoro State University, and other local and international partners.